First Czechoslovak Republic: Ethnic groups

 Still, nationalism arose amongst the non-Czech nationalities, and several parties and movements were formed with the aim of broader political autonomy, as the Sudeten German Party led by Konrad Henlein and the Hlinka's Slovak People's Party led by Andrej Hlinka.

-The German minority living in the Sudetenland demanded autonomy from the Czechoslovak government, claiming they were suppressed and repressed.
+The German minority living in the Sudetenland demanded autonomy from the Czechoslovak government, cmplaining they were oppressed.
 In the 1935 Parliamentary elections, the newly founded Sudeten German Party, led by Konrad Henlein and mostly financed by Nazi German money, received over two-thirds of the Sudeten German vote.
 As a consequence, diplomatic relations between the Germans and the Czechs deteriorated further.

+Subsequently, interwar Czechoslovakia has been idealized by its proponents as the only bastion of democracy surrounded by authoritarian and fascist regimes − this is called the Czechoslovakia myth.
+It has also been condemned by its detractors as an artificial, Czech-dominated and unworkable creation of intellectuals supported by the great victorious powers of the First World War, notably the French Third Republic and the British Empire.
+Interwar Czechoslovakia comprised lands and peoples that were far from being integrated into a modern nation-state.
+Moreover, the dominant Czechs were not able to cope with the demands of other nationalities.